Rahwakinfe/Readme/Readme.md

 - to creat some amazing app which sometimes i wish there was.
 -
 ###  my biggest fear
-- death
+1,death

-- losing my family  😰 💔
+2, losing my family  😰 💔
 #### things i look forward
 >  to see and to hear the voice of my family again.🤲
 #### Things i value as a team